pkiluke/githublog/2024/12/post-quantum-cryptography.md

 |    AES-128    |     128     |                        128                         |                        **64**                         |
 |    AES-256    |     256     |                        256                         |                        **128**                         |

+In the context of quantum computing, there are two quantum algorithms and two categories of conventional cryptography,

+- Grover's algorithm breaks symmetric cryptography
+- Shor's algorithm breaks asymmetric cryptography

 - Quantum vulnerability diagnosis
   - inventory of cryptographic primitives and protocols
   - identify data and communication channels protected